lionheart/ConcentricProgressRingView/README.md

 ![](example1.png)

-You can customize the width, margin, and radius parameters to customize everything to your liking.
-You can add as many bars as you want.
-Here's another example with 6 progress bars, with a smaller bar width, larger margin between bars, and a larger radius:
+You can customize the width, margin, and radius, along with the number of rings.
+Here's another example with 6 progress rings, with a smaller bar width, larger margin between rings, and a larger radius:

 ```swift
 let rings = [